Ximi1970/systray-x/README.md

 Please keep in mind that using the script will override the SysTray-X packages installed with a repository.
 Use the `-u` option with the script installer to uninstall.

-### Windows 10, 11

-Get the `SysTray-X-setup32-x.x.x.exe` or `SysTray-X-setup64-x.x.x.exe` depending on the Thunderbird version (32bit or 64bit) you are using.
-Run the installer.
-If you want to change the install directory, please make sure to select an empty / unused directory.
-ALL files in the selected install directory will be removed when uninstalling !!
-Please remove the Systray-X add-on from Thunderbird before uninstalling.

-When reinstalling you need to add the add-on manually to Thunderbird again by using the `Installl Add-On From File` option in the `Add-ons manager`.
-You can find add-on file in the install directory called `systray-x@Ximi1970.xpi`

 ## Building